-A record of permanent value that forms part of the Territory Archives.1 Archive about records retention, destruction, rearrangement, migration or transfer of custody or ownership.
+Archive A record of permanent value that forms part of the Territory Archives.

-A range of processes associated with implementing authorised decisions Disposal
+Disposal A range of processes associated with implementing authorised decisions about records retention, destruction, rearrangement, migration or transfer of custody or ownership.

-Disposal schedule A formal policy, authorised jointly by the Chief Executive of an NT archives held in the custody of the NT Archives Service.
+Disposal scheduleA formal policy, authorised jointly by the Chief Executive of an NT archives held in the custody of the NT Archives Service.
 The open access period begins after the end of the restricted access period.